yeshua453/website/docs/controls/elevatedbutton.md

 ### `style`

-The value is an instance of `ButtonStyle` class. `ButtonStyle` allows controling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius.
+The value is an instance of `ButtonStyle` class. `ButtonStyle` allows controlling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius.

 Each individual style attribute could be configured for all or particular "Material states" of a button, such as "hovered", "focused", "disabled" and others.
 For example, you can configure a different shape, background color for a hovered state and configure fallback values for all other states.